Allen Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals (Updated Annually)

 These general tips from Orin Kerr range from submission timing to formatting.

 It is generally accepted that law journals have two submission windows: a spring submission cycle in February and March, and a fall submission cycle in August.
-The materials linked below offer more information on the timing of these cycles and deviations from this norm.
+The materials linked below offer more information on the timing of these cycles as well as any deviations.

 Using data from Scholastica, the authors of this post map out the times of year when most journals are open for submission and when most authors submit.